 Transcription factors are usually class-specific genes.
 TF recognize and bind to specific sequences near the start site of transcription.

-- The sequences to which the transcription factors gene promoters bind class I vary tremendously from organism to organism.
+- The sequences to which the transcription factors gene promoters bind to class I vary tremendously from organism to organism.

 - Transcription factors of the class II genes are joined to promoter sequences located upstream of the site of transcription initiation.
 The TATA box is the most common.

 - The binding sites of transcription factors of class III genes are located within the transcribed region of the gene and internal controls are called regions.
-Internal control regions bind to various factors and form a stable transcription complex which binds RNA polymerase III.
+Internal control regions bind to various factors and form a stable transcription complex that binds RNA polymerase III.
 Transcription complexes remain stable assembled over many cycles of transcription.

 - In some Pathogenic fungi transcription factor (PACC) recognizes the number of nucleotides 5′-GCCARG-3 ‘found in the promoter of several genes of importance in the pathogenesis process.